Code of Conduct

 Posting or Distributing Materials/Solicitation:

 The Library does not provide bulletin boards for posting announcements.
-The Library reserves the right to remove and dispose of any unauthorized materials placed in, or posted on, the library building or its premises with the exception of a bulletin board located in the Starbucks on the 1st floor.
+The Library reserves the right to remove and dispose of any unauthorized materials placed in, or posted on, the library building or its premises.

 - Distribution of flyers, brochures, leaflets, etc. in the building is prohibited unless approved in advance by Library Administration.

 - Any form of solicitation, marketing, or petitioning inside the Library or at the Library entrance/patio is prohibited.

 Use and Protection of Library Collections and Equipment:

 Individuals are expected to handle library materials and equipment appropriately.
 Equipment for public use typically includes information on how to operate machines (e.g., microform reader/printers, copiers, etc.).

 Individuals are expected to respect the following rules regarding the library collections and equipment as follows:

 - Materials must be checked out in order to remove them from the premises.
 Removing or attempting to remove library property without checking out or without official library authorization is in violation of library procedures.